 Take this baby glider rocker chair that I bought 6 years ago when I was pregnant with my oldest son.
 I found it at a thrift store for $20.
 The price was right up my alley….

 A little bit of white spray paint, and a sewn slipcover in the softest baby fabric from JoAnn’s Fabrics, and I had a gorgeous, affordable glider rocker!
 I have so many fond memories of this special chair where I nursed and sang to my son while he fell asleep in my arms (as well as my 2nd son!).

-- Left a 1″ seam allowance around the pins, and snipped the extra fabric away.
+STEP 3 – Leave a 1″ seam allowance around the pins and snip away the extra fabric.

-- Pulled out my sewing machine and sewed around on the line where the pins were attached, leaving the 1″ seam allowance.
+STEP 4 – Sew around on the line where the pins are attached, leaving the 1″ seam allowance.

-- For the stool, I simply unscrewed the bottom, wrapped the fabric over the cushion, and used a staple gun to tack the fabric, and then re-screwed the cushion back in place.
+STEP 7 – Unscrew the bottom of the stool, wrap the fabric over the cushion, and use a staple gun to tack the fabric.
+Screw the cushion back into place.

 I started this project months before I began featuring projects on this blog!

 Here’s another great idea for you.
 Do you have an old changing table?
 Are you looking for ways to DIY your old changing table?

 Do you like buying used baby furniture, too?